 And then I look at the glorious whole and I laugh at myself.
 How did I miss it?

 This is something that always amazes me.
-We could choose to look at the ways our interests fit together as “coincidences,” but we choose to believe that God is working all things for His purpose.
-And that’s the sweetest part.
+We could choose to look at the ways our interests fit together as “coincidences,” but we choose to believe that the universe is a good place that sends us great things.